webfx-demos/webfx-pacman/README.md

-# WebFX version of JavaFX UI for Pac-Man and Ms. Pac-Man
+# WebFX UI for Pac-Man and Ms. Pac-Man Arcade games

 ## About this project